srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 ## Verifying the deployment

 Once clabverter is done, clabernetes controller casts its spell which is called reconciliation in k8s world.
-It takes the spec of the `Clabernetes` CR and creates a set of deployments, config maps and services that are required to deploy the lab.
+It takes the spec of the `Clabernetes` CR (custom resource) and creates a set of deployments, config maps and services that are required to deploy the lab.

 Let's run some verification commands to see what we have in our cluster so far.